locusrobotics/roscon-uk-2025-se-workshop/README.md

 ### Docker installation
 If you do not have Docker installed, please follow the instructions [here](https://docs.docker.com/engine/install/).
 You will also need the `docker-compose` plugin.

-MacOS users should also install [XQuartz](https://www.xquartz.org), as the container will need to display `rviz2`.

 ### Docker image installation

 The most straightforward way to start the container is the following: